shycopney44/W_S5M3_Project/README.md

 Make sure to carefully read and follow their instructions.
 Good luck!

-### 💾 DevOps Engineer
+### 💾 Setup

-**Below, a DevOps Engineer will help you set up your local environment and launch the project:**

-This is a **full-stack web application** that comprises both back-end and front-end components.
-If deployed to production, the back-end part would run in the cloud (think Amazon Web Services or Azure), while the front-end would execute inside the user's web browser (like Chrome for Android, or Firefox for desktop).

-As a front-end engineer, your focus is mainly on the files that load **on the user's device**.
-In this particular case, these files live inside the `frontent` folder.
-The `backend` folder contains a web server built in Node, but the project as a whole is managed as a Node application.
-As such, it contains a `package.json` file at the root, containing some meta-information like name and version, and a few useful scripts developers can use as they work on the app, like "npm test".
+**Here are the steps to set up this project:**

-1. You will **clone this repository** to your computer, which will allow you to run the software locally for development and testing purposes.
+1. **Clone this repository** to your computer, allowing you to run the software locally for development and testing purposes.

-1. You will navigate your terminal to the project folder **and execute `npm install`**.
-This will install the libraries declared inside `package.json`.
-Some of these packages are needed for the back-end to do its job of serving front-end assets.
-Other libs help with things like testing and linting your code.
+1. Within your terminal, navigate to the project folder **and execute `npm install`**.

-1. After successful installation you will run, in separate terminals, two of the scripts found inside `package.json`.
-To do this, **execute `npm start` in your first terminal, and `npm test` in your second**.
-On successful start, you will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.
-The term "localhost" means "your machine", and the number is called a port, allowing multiple web servers to run on the same computer, with one server per port.
+1. After successful installation, open two terminal windows at the project folder and **execute `npm start` in your first terminal and `npm test` in your second**.

+1. You will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.

 1. If you haven't already, install the [Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.
-It will highlight syntax errors and problems right inside your editor, which saves tons of time.

-### 🥷 Lead Developer
+### 🥷 Tasks

-**Below, your Team Lead will discuss the tasks you need to complete.**

-Hey!
-Let's make sure you're up to speed with your **action items so far**.

-- [x] The app is installed on your machine, with both `start` and `test` scripts running in terminals.
-- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M3_module_project/).
-- [x] You loaded your app in `http://localhost:3003`.
+**Here are guidelines for completing your tasks:**

+- If you look inside the `frontend` folder you will notice it contains, among other assets, an `index.js` file.
+If you inspect the head element of the `index.html` document, you will find the script being loaded there.

+- You will complete your tasks inside the `frontend/index.js` file.
+Do not modify any other files.
+Detailed instructions for each task can be found below.

+- As you make progress, the behavior of the website will start matching that of the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M3_module_project/).

-Awesome!
-As you complete tasks, tests will start passing.
+- As you complete your tasks, tests will start passing in the terminal.
+The tests are not exhaustive, but more like "smoke tests" that look for obvious breakage.

-**These tests are not exhaustive** but more like "smoke tests" that look for obvious breakage.
-Use your attention-to-detail skills to ensure that your site matches the look and behavior of the mock exactly.
+- Use your attention-to-detail skills to ensure that your site matches the look and behavior of the mock exactly.

-Inside the `frontend` folder there is, among other assets, an `index.js` script.
-If you inspect the head element of the `index.html` document, you will see the script loading there.

-**Let's discuss `index.js` and the tasks you need to complete inside it.
-You are not allowed to modify any other files.**

-Have fun, and check out the Solution Video of this project, if you get too stuck!
+- Have fun, and check out the Solution Video for this project if you need help!

 #### 👉 TASK 1 - Write a `buildNav` component that returns a nav